slackapi/bolt-js/docs/_future/getting_started_future.md

 # Getting started <span class="label-beta">BETA</span>

 <div class="section-content">
 This guide will walk you through introducing you to the [next-generation platform](/bolt-js/future/getting-started#next-gen).
-It will also cover how to get started with your next-generation platform experience with Bolt for Javascript by setting up the Slack CLI and also installing the required dependencies.
+It will also cover how to get started with your next-gen platform experience with Bolt for Javascript by setting up the Slack CLI and also installing the required dependencies.
 </div>

 ---
 ### What is the next-generation platform? {#next-gen}

-<p class="alert alert_info"><ts-icon class="ts_icon_info_circle"></ts-icon>Our next generation platform is currently in beta.
+<p class="alert alert_info"><ts-icon class="ts_icon_info_circle"></ts-icon>Our next-generation platform is currently in beta.
 [Your feedback is most welcome](/bolt-js/future/feedback) - all feedback will help shape the future platform experience!</p>

 The next-generation platform is an exciting new way to develop apps for Slack!
 It is focused on 2 components:
 1. **Flexible functionality**: You can now create modular, shareable, and remixable building blocks within your apps that make it easier than ever to connect and reuse functionlity.
 The primary components of this new functionality are [built-in](/bolt-js/future/built-in-functions) and [custom functions](/bolt-js/future/custom-functions), [workflows](/bolt-js/future/workflows), and [triggers](/bolt-js/future/triggers).